 Campaigning and Lobbying

-Additionally, we launched our annual perpetrator work campaign "Responsible Together" in 2018 and will continue to engage members in campaigning around different topics.
+In 2018, we launched our annual perpetrator work campaign "Responsible Together" and will continue to engage members in campaigning around different topics.
 In the past years, we have raised awareness about perpetrator work, sexualised violence, cyberviolence and culturally sensitive perpetrator programmes, early intimate partner violence, adolscent and child-to-parent violence and abuse (CAPVA).
 Find out more here.

-If you have any questions that aren't answered by the WWP EN website, please contact us at info(at)work-with-perpetrators.eu.
+If you have any questions that aren't answered on our website, please contact us at info(at)work-with-perpetrators.eu.